defold/defold.github.io/_posts/2020-05-31-The-Defold-engine-code-style.md

 We used C++ patterns to the left and right.
 Everyone on the team had to read "Effective C++".
 We felt a fresh breeze of "this is awesome" and rapidly added more and more code to the engine, containers and smart pointers etc. Perhaps you remember Singletons?

-The scene graph consisted of a virtual GameObject base class, and it has a list of children game objects.
+The scene graph consisted of a virtual GameObject base class, and it had a list of child game objects.
 Each game object type inherited from the base class, and often implemented some variation of the virtual base class functions.
 The inheritance tree was deep, and sometimes you inherited from two base classes.
 There were a lot of game object types, and it became difficult to keep track of all the variations and nuances that the implementations added.

 The data flow problem also became more and more prominent.
 When _was_ the transform of an object actually updated, and safe to use?